tkerby/flipperzero-firmware-wPlugins/README.md

-# MiZipBalanceEditor
+# MiZip Balance Editor for Flipper Zero

+For educational purpose only.

-Work in progress
+Work in progress !

+This app main goal is to make it easy to modify a MiZip tag balance.